Thornfalcon

-Thornfalcon is a village and civil parish in Somerset, England, situated 4 mi east of Taunton in the Somerset West and Taunton district.
+Thornfalcon is a village and civil parish in Somerset, England, situated 4 mi east of Taunton.
 The village has a population of 119.
 The parish includes the hamlet of Ash.
 The name comes from Thorn, and the personal name Fagun (now Falcon) which was the Norman surname of Sir Gilbert of Thorn, whose family were lords of the manor until the 14th century.